For DonorsFor Applicants

 Anyone who’s dreaming of getting into a good university in the United States knows that they need to ace the SATs to get a step closer to their dreams.
 With the scale of this exam, however, this can feel like a major undertaking.
 The size of the test coverage alone already feels intimidating for many students.
 Fortunately, learning how to study for the SAT can be a great way to address this concern.

 By learning the right techniques in how to tackle this standardized test, you can make the whole ordeal more manageable.
 For example, if you worry about your SAT math score, you can find an SAT tutor.
 To begin, you should check out new SAT to old SAT changes explained here.
 You may also want to take a look at SAT grammar rules.
-You should also know the difference between SAT and other tests in this GRE vs SAT dedicated article.
+You should also know the difference between the SAT and other tests in this GRE vs SAT dedicated article.

-Check out our What is a Good SAT Score article to learn more and make a Bold.org profile to access hundreds of exclusive articles.
+Check out our What is a Good SAT Score article to learn more, and make a Bold.org profile to access hundreds of exclusive articles.

 Wondering how to prepare for the SAT effectively?
 Let our quick guide below help you.